drivera123/LDRS500/leadership-story.md

 Substantive response to two stories by colleagues in the class \(4 points\)

 References

 Deepa. \(2017\).
 What does name “Deepa” mean?
-InSeven Reflectionsonline.
+In _Seven Reflections Online_.
 Retrieved from [http://www.sevenreflections.com/name/deepa/](http://www.sevenreflections.com/name/deepa/)

 Einstein, A. \(n.d.\).
 Albert Einstein quotes.
-InBrainyQuoteonline.
 Retrieved from [https://www.brainyquote.com/quotes/quotes/a/alberteins390808.html](https://www.brainyquote.com/quotes/quotes/a/alberteins390808.html)

 Another poignant reason to share your story as part of your leadership practice is provided here: